-Cellars None. --------- -------
+Cellars None.
+Cellars None. --------------- --------- -------

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switchgear is in a cupboard in the hallway.
+The electrical switchgear is located within a cupboard in the lounge.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried